Pilot project, sponsored by BSW Hamburg

 Open-air gallery: “In the light of others” (July – Sept.
 2025)

-The funding received was also used to create the “Im Licht der Anderen” open-air gallery : an interactive, three-part work of art measuring a total of 15 meters long and 2 meters high by the artist duo Genger & Schroeder .
+The funding received was also used to create the “Im Licht der Anderen” open-air gallery : an interactive, three-part work of art measuring a total of 15 meters long and 2 meters high by the artist duo Genger & Schroeder . artist couple Genger & Schroeder.
+The open-air gallery was opened in July 2025 at Gustav-Mahler-Platz with a vernissage and remained freely accessible for several weeks.

 “Im Licht der Anderen” was much more than a work of art – it became an interactive experience and meeting space.
 The project showed that interactive art in public spaces has great potential: it offers a low-threshold, low-barrier cultural experience, creates new qualities of experience, even in places of transition, and attracts a wide audience.